The First World War

 The monument was designed by Robert Lorimer and was constructed of Doddington stone.
 It consists of a square base, each side being panelled to receive the inscriptions and names, a slender shaft rises from the base, and at the top of the shaft are four shields, the finish being a cross.
 A sum of over £800 was readily subscribed for the purpose of erecting it.

-All in all a total of 25 men from the parish fell in the Great War -
+27 of the men from the parish who fell in the Great War are listed on the monument -

 John Y Barr Lt A&S H